aimukhin/minfft/README.md

 Celeron® N3050 CPU running at 2160 MHz.

-The results of the performance and accuracy tests, along with the programs used to conduct them, are available in the `tests` subdirectory.
+The results of the performance and accuracy tests, along with the programs used to conduct them, are available in the `bench` subdirectory.

 ## Conformance